JWST's first view of the most vigorously star-forming cloud in the Galactic center -- Sagittarius B2: Observations and data reduction

 The MIRI images contain a lot of smaller-scale extended but structured emission.
 We choose \texttt{bkg\_boxsize} of 60 pixels for F2550W, 35 pixels for F1280W, and 25 pixels F770W to improve the source extraction in the regions close to the bright extended emission.
 We then exclude any detection with \texttt{is\_extended} flag, resulting in 3726 detections at 7.7\microns, 1612 detections at 12.8\microns, and 209 detections at 25.5\microns.
 We note that, while the \texttt{daophot}'s \texttt{is\_extended} classification performs well at the shorter wavelengths, more than half of sources classified as point sources in F2550W are instead extended.
 This brings down the number of true point sources to about 50, not including some of the faint objects missed by the cataloging tool.
 Finally, the F2550W filter observations are affected by persistence from the preceding observations with F1280W filter (see Appendix \ref{sec:persistence}).

-After performing by-eye inspection and preliminary analysis of the catalogs described in Section \ref{sec:ccds}, it is evident that, while these catalogs are sufficient to identify the general features of the observed populations, a more sophisticated approach is needed to isolate the sparser populations (e.g. YSOs, UC\hii regions).
+\rr{Source extraction tools (e.g. \texttt{crowdsource}, \texttt{daophot}) struggle with extremely crowded fields towards the Galactic center.
+The images are further complicated by the bright extended emission and several extremely bright stars (H mag $<9$) and thus extended PSF artifacts.} After performing by-eye inspection and preliminary analysis \rrr{of our NIRCam and MIRI source catalogs}, it is evident that, while these catalogs are sufficient to identify the general features of the observed populations, a more sophisticated approach is needed to isolate the \rr{rarer} populations (e.g. YSOs, UC\hii regions).
 We subjectively rank the main factors impacting the catalog uncertainty, from most to least important: source density, extended psf artifacts, and extended emission for NIRCam.
 MIRI catalogs are primarily affected by the structured extended emission.
 An in-depth performance analysis of cataloging tools as well as source extraction uncertainty mitigation will be performed elsewhere.